 The Dentzel Carousel was manufactured in 1896 by Gustav Dentzel of Philadelphia, PA, for the 1904 St. Louis World’s Fair and sold to the City of Meridian in 1909.
 A cabinetmaker by trade, Dentzel was a young German immigrant when he established his own factory in the United States in 1860.

-In 1977, Meridian's Dentzel Carousel and Carousel House along with Highland Park were placed on the National Register of Historic Places.
-In October 1986, the Department of the Interior designated the Highland Park Dentzel Carousel and Carousel House as National Landmarks.
-This honor was given to 11 carousels nationwide, with Meridian's being the only one located in the South.
+The carousel has occupied its current location in Highland Park since the city purchased it.
+In 1977, Meridian’s Dentzel Carousel and Carousel House, as well as Highland Park, were placed on the National Register of Historic Places.
+In October 1986, the Department of the Interior designated the Highland Park Dentzel Carousel and Carousel House as National Historic Landmarks.
+This honor was given to only 11 carousels nationwide, with Meridian’s being the only one located in the South.

 Restoring the beauty of the past…

 During the early 1980s, the carousel building was closed for two years for major restoration.
-The carousel animals were removed and placed in various local institutions while funds were raised for restoration.
-Funds have come via private donations from "Friends of the Carousel," grants, fund-raisers and city budgeted money.
+The carousel animals, hand-carved out of poplar or basswood, were removed and relocated to the heart of downtown Meridian while funds were raised for restoration.
+The restoration funds came via private donations from “Friends of the Carousel,” grants, fundraisers, and city-budgeted money.